 Kameleoon then makes sure that the script is present and that everything is in order.
 The verification process takes a few seconds.

-If Kameleoon warns you that it has not been able to detect the script, make sure that it is present on your site, otherwise the experiments created on Kameleoon will not be able to be launched on your site.
-If the script is present and correctly integrated, you can skip the verification step to validate the installation.
+If Kameleoon warns you that it could not detect the script, make sure that it is present on your website, otherwise the experiments created on Kameleoon will not be launched on your website.
+If the script is present and correctly integrated, then you can skip the verification step to validate the installation.